 I encourage you to reach out to the Loudoun Water staff about any questions you may have about your drinking water or utility operations.
 I want to thank you for taking the time to read through this report.
-For additional information about Loudoun Water or projects in your community, I encourage you to visit www.loudounwater.org.
+For additional information about Loudoun Water or projects in your community, please visit www.loudounwater.org.